ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

       - "traefik.http.services.client.loadbalancer.server.port=3000"
 ```

-## Line by line: How it works
+## Line by Line: How It Works

 ```
-traefik.enable=true
+- "traefik.enable=true"
 ```

 Tell Traefik to include the service in its routing configuration.

 ```
-traefik.http.routers.client.tls=true
+- "traefik.http.routers.client.tls=true"
 ```

 To update the Router configuration automatically attached to the application, add labels starting with `traefik.http.routers.{router-name-of-your-choice}` followed by the option you want to change.
 In this case, we enable tls encryption.

 ```
-traefik.http.routers.client.rule=Host(`client.local`)
+- "traefik.http.routers.client.rule=Host(`client.local`)"
 ```

 Set a host matching rule to redirect all traffic matching this request to the container.

 ```
-traefik.http.routers.client.entrypoints=websecure
+- "traefik.http.routers.client.entrypoints=websecure"
 ```

 Configure Traefik to expose the container on the websecure entrypoint.

 ```
-traefik.http.services.client.loadbalancer.server.port=3000
+- "traefik.http.services.client.loadbalancer.server.port=3000"
 ```

 Tell Traefik that the container will be exposed on port 3000 internally.

-Before I knew about Traefik, I was configuring a nginx reverse proxy from scratch.
+Before Traefik, I was configuring a nginx reverse proxy from scratch.
 Each time I added an additional service I had to update my nginx config.
 Not only is this not scalable it became easy to make a mistake.
 With Traefik, reverse proxying container services is easy.

 # Makefiles